hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Just as a bear herd holds his cadging cap.
 >
-> They danced, not as our Shakespeare wished to see,
+> They danced, not as our Shakespeare[^164] wished to see,
 >
 > To sink and rise like waving of the sea;

->
+[^164]: It is evident that Shakspeare was an admirer of the waving line, (the characteristic of the minuet), as, in the Winter's Tale, he makes Florizel say to Perdita, "When you dance, I wish you a wave of the sea".

 > For they the gentle waving line never used,
 >
 > But all the laws of art and grace abused.